Synonym(s)

 - Lichen planus bullosus

-- Lichenplanus pemphigoides (considered a coincidental disease entity (overlap of lichen planus and bullous pemphigoid).
+- Lichen planus pemphigoides (is regarded as a coincidental disease entity (overlap of lichen planus and bullous pemphigoid).

-- Invisible lichen planus (lichen invisible-Gougerot 1925) pruritic without definite clinical signs of LP; ehenmals lichen discretus).
+- Invisible lichen planus (Lichen invisible-Gougerot 1925) pruritic without clear clinical signs of LP; sometimes lichen discretus).
 Entity is disputed.

 - Lichen planus bullosus/pemphigoides